Hamed Fallatah

-Hamed Fallatah (Arabic:حامد فلاته; born 3 December 1992) is a football player who plays as a midfielder for Al-Jabalain on loan from Al-Faisaly.
+Hamed Fallatah (Arabic:حامد فلاته; born 3 December 1992) is a football player who plays as a midfielder for Al-Safa.

 Career

 Fallatah started his career at Al-Ettifaq and signed his first contract with the club on 9 January 2011.
 On 15 August 2013, Fallatah left Al-Ettifaq and joined city rivals Al-Nahda.
 He made his debut for Al-Nahda on 7 February 2014 in the league match against Al-Taawoun.
 He went on to make three more appearances as Al-Nahda suffered relegation to the First Division.
 On 19 August 2019, Fallatah renewed his contract with Al-Nahda for another year.
 On 3 July 2020, Fallatah joined Al-Faisaly on a three-year contract.
 On 22 January 2021, Fallatah rejoined Al-Nahda on loan until the end of the season.
 On 24 July 2021, Fallatah joined Al-Tai on loan until the end of the 2021–22 season.
 On 4 September 2022, Fallatah joined Al-Jabalain on loan.
+On 14 July 2023, Fallatah joined Al-Safa.